New 'cycle infrastructure' has been created on Harlow Moor Road,

 But why not build a proper, dedicated cycle facility that will be

-of cyclists on Harlow Moor Road is adults on road bikes
+of cyclists on Harlow Moor Road is adults on road bikes coming back from

-watch their 'infrastructure' being ignored?
+their 'infrastructure' being ignored?
 If they did, they would realise

 the design had failed, and re-do it differently; or never use that

 design again.
-Instead, we get failed designs again and
+Instead, we get failed designs again and again.

-developers?
 Why was it accepted?
-Even if a proper, quality,
+Even if a proper, quality, convenient, usable,